 There was an established system in place for the review of restrictive practices.
-From a review of records, restrictive practices were suitably identified and reviewed.
-In addition, there was evidence of restrictive practices being reduced and removed as appropriate.
+There were some restrictive practices in use in the designated centre.
+From a review of a sample of records, restrictive practices were suitably identified and reviewed.
+In addition, there was evidence of a reduction of restrictive practices such as a visual monitor.